gzussa/javacodegen/README.md

 #### Framework

-- Create a module in order to fetch database schema from any database and inegrate with other modules such a way that schemas can be leveraged by multiples modules.
-We don't want multiple modules to create this features since it can be common.
+- Create a module in order to fetch database schema from any database and integrate with other plugins such a way that schemas can be leveraged by multiple plugins.
+We don't want multiple plugins to create this features since it can be common.
-- Share ideas and enhance the Shell module so we can increase the number of options available for wider ussage of the framework.
+- Share ideas and enhance the **shell** module so we can increase the number of options available for wider usage of the framework.
 - Integrate JSON and CSV files input.
-We currently support XMl input but we don't support JSON nor CSV files.
+We currently support XML inputs but we don't support JSON nor CSV files.
 Basically we need to add required library and create some utility classes.
-- Add Javadoc and documentations
+- Add Javadoc and documentations.
-- Help Increase test coverage.
+- Help increase test coverage.

 #### Plugins
 - The SpringRooJpa plugin needs some enhancements like use JSON configuration and reverse database using enhancements cited above.
 - Create a SpringRooJdo plugins.
 Same as SpringRooJpa except that it use the JDO standard.
 - Create the Brick-Spring-Roo.
-Same as the SpringRooJpa and SpringRooJdo plugins with significant changes coming from entreprise best practices.
+Same as the SpringRooJpa and SpringRooJdo plugins with significant changes coming from enterprise best practices.
 - Create the Brick-GoogleCloud.
-Google cloud code generator using low level datastore persistence api instead of Java standard and incorporating entreprises best practices as well.
+Google cloud code generator using low level datastore persistence api instead of Java standard and incorporating enterprises best practices as well.
 Note: It's important to note that Brick plugins will be compatible with a coming soon lightweight Scaffolding UI called Briquette